 Sometimes you know better than your software does what you want to accomplish with it.
 Making your tools smarter and faster will make you more productive.

 Early word processing applications made hyphenation a no-brainer for typewriter and computer users.
-But today’s more sophisticated tools don’t always eliminate similar detail-relatd headaches that consume so much of your time and attention.
-As versatile and familiar as these tools are, their increasingly complex user interfaces can slow down everyday tasks, making deadlines more stressful, and not always producing better work.
+Unfortunately, today’s more sophisticated tools don’t always eliminate similar detail-related headaches that consume so much of your time and attention.
+As versatile as these tools are, their ever-changing user interfaces can slow down everyday tasks, making deadlines more stressful, and not always producing better work.

 The graphical user interface (GUI) with its pointing device turned many competent typists into layout artists, freehand illustrators, photo retouchers, and “digital creatives”.
 This got many of us away from thinking as programmers.
 But “more visual” is not the same thing as “more intuitive”.
 All those on-screen menus, dialog boxes, and mouse gestures add up!
-Accessing and executing commands with gestures instead of keystrokes still requires a similar level of accuracy and memorization for a user to be productive.
+Accessing and executing commands with gestures instead of keystrokes can require a higher level of attention and focus than the task itself for a user to be productive at it!

 Fortunately, most leading desktop applications feature programming languages, and application programming interfaces (APIs).
 Different applications have different names for them: Microsoft Office applications call them commands, and group them in macros; Adobe’s PhotoShop and InDesign call them actions and group them in action sets.
 These can be accessed inside of each application’s native user interface.
 Alternatively, they can be executed inside of other programs called shell scripts.